AstronomickaExpedice/IGN01A/DOC/SRC/IGN01A.md

-Human friendly name of the module
+Parachute Ignition
 ==========

-Brought to you by: nickname <email@example.com>
+Brought to you by: ondra6ak <ondra6ak@mlab.cz>

-Short description
-Two lines are maximum
+System for igniting parachute cull when altitude starts to drop

 Specifications
 --------------